A How-To Guide for Starting Seeds Successfully

 4.8.
 Set in Warm Location & Check The Soil Moisture

-Place the newly seeded pots in a warm location, such as a water heater top, a heat mat top, or a sunny window.
-Keep the seed starting mix evenly moist but do not overwater.
-You can consider a Moisture Meter that is a very helpful tool.
+Place newly seeded pots in a warm location, such as on a water heater top, heat mat, or sunny window.

 DIY Heat Mat Speeds Seed Starting: